Form 1098-T

 You are a resident alien of the U.S. for tax purposes if you meet either the green card test or the substantial presence test for the calendar year being measured.
 See IRS Publication 519 for more information.
 A student in the U.S. on an F-1 or J-1 visa most likely meets the substantial presence test in the sixth year of presence.
 For more information, see Internal Revenue Service Publication 519 on the IRS website.

 Undocumented students who pass the substantial presence test are taxed as resident aliens.
-Please note that you need to provide us with your International Taxpayer Identification Number in order to receive form 1098-T. Also, see the frequently asked questions for undocumented students below.
+Please note that you must provide us with your International Taxpayer Identification Number to receive Form 1098-T. Also, see the frequently asked questions for undocumented students below.

 How do I know if I meet the rules to qualify as a resident alien?